gerph/riscos-presenter/rougol/speaker-notes.md

 <step>

-The original versions of RISC OS - well, Arthur I guess - was semi-hosted from a BBC.
-BBC does all the keyboard and disc and video, but the ARM system does the actual running of programs.
+The early versions of RISC OS, when it was originally written, was semi-hosted from a BBC.
+The BBC does all the keyboard and disc and video, but the ARM system does the actual running of programs.

 That's what I want to be able to do - I want to be able to drive RISC OS from the CLI of a sane machine.